 Posted 28 November 2016 by Sal

-Merging the personal feeling 'I am' with the infinite 'I'
+Merging the Personal Feeling 'I am' with the Infinite 'I'

-First thing I’d like to do is to see the opposite.
-You can keep your eyes open or closed, whatever you prefer.
-Now, put in effort and say to yourself, “I am here”.
-Nisargadatta says, focus on the feeling of I Am, to the exclusion of everything else, thoughts, desires, just focus on the sense/feeling 'I am', very personal and limited.
-Now go in there and do that.
-Really feel yourself limited here.
-After a few moments read on.
+First, I’d like us to see the opposite.
+You can keep your eyes open or closed, whatever you want.
+Now, say to yourself, “I am here.”
+Nisargadatta says, focus on the felt sense of I Am, to the exclusion of everything else, thoughts, desires, etc. Just focus on the felt sense of I Am; it’s very localized and limited.
+Now, go in there and do that for a few moments.

-No Sal, I've read the book!
+No, Sal, I've read it!